George Kittle: 2021 season

 On October 9, 2021, Kittle was placed on injured reserve with a calf injury.
 He was activated on November 6.
-On November 8, in his return game, Kittle caught six passes for 101 yards and a touchdown in a loss to the Arizona Cardinals.
+On November 8, in his return game, Kittle caught six passes for 101 yards and a touchdown in a loss to the Cardinals.
 In Week 13, he had nine receptions for 181 yards and two touchdowns in a 30–23 loss to the Seattle Seahawks.
-In Week 14, he had 13 receptions for 151 yards and one touchdown in a 26–23 win over the Cincinnati Bengals, earning NFC Offensive Player of the Week.
+In Week 14, he had 13 receptions for 151 yards and one touchdown in a 26–23 win over the Bengals, earning National Football Conference (NFC) Offensive Player of the Week.
 Overall, Kittle finished the 2021 season with 71 receptions for 910 receiving yards and six touchdowns in 14 games.
 He earned his third career Pro Bowl nomination.

-Kittle had seven catches for 108 yards during the 2021 postseason, receiving his first career postseason touchdown in the 49ers' 20–17 loss to the Los Angeles Rams in the NFC Championship.
+Kittle had seven catches for 108 yards during the 2021 postseason, receiving his first career postseason touchdown in the 49ers' 20–17 loss to the Rams in the NFC Championship.
 He was ranked 22nd by his fellow players on the NFL Top 100 Players of 2022.